00xZ/CrashCart/README.md

 4. CrashCart restores each rescued profile to `C:\Users\<username>\`, creating the user folder if it doesn't already exist.
 5. 🔁 **Restart Windows** once the restore completes so account/profile changes take effect properly.
 6. Friendly remind Gramps not to touch System32.... dont worry youll see him next week :)

+7. ---

+## 🔄 Special Thanks To!

+1. Me drinking too much coffee on my lunch break
+2. **AI**... yeah AI I couldve spent all week on StackOverFlow trying to make this but luckily that's a time of the past.
+3. All the customers who are too picky for just a User file to be moved over..

+   **I Will be adding onto this as i learn more but feel free to pull request this**

+**Hope this helps you out at least once!**

+---